pwbriggs/music-assistant.github.io/docs/installation.md

 - Music from your music sources will be automatically loaded into the Music Assistant library.
 If you have multiple sources, they will be merged as one library.
 - In this first implementation the UI centres around the concept of the [Library](usage.md), so your artists, albums, tracks, playlists and radio stations.
 You can BROWSE the various providers to add aditional items to your Library.
 In a later release options will be provided to browse the recommendations of the various streaming providers.
 - Note that at the first startup it can take a while before data is available (first sync), the Music Assistant UI will notify you about tasks that are in progress.
-- Music sources are synced at addon (re)start and every 3 hours.
+- Music sources are synced at addon (re)start and every 3 hours (or other interval as selected in the settings).
 - If a song is available on multiple providers (e.g. Spotify and a flac file on disk), the file/stream with the highest quality is always preferred when starting a stream.
 - Music Assistant uses a custom stream port (TCP 8096 by default) to stream audio to players.
 Players must be able to reach the Home Assistant instance and this port.
-If you're running one of the recommended HAOS installation methods, this is all handled for you, otherwise you will have to make sure you're running MA in a container in HOST network mode.
+If you're running one of the recommended HAOS installation methods, this is all handled for you, otherwise you will have to make sure you're running MA in a container in privileged mode and HOST network mode.
 Note: If the default port 8096 is occupied, the next port will be tried, and so on.

 [repository-badge]: https://img.shields.io/badge/Add%20repository%20to%20my-Home%20Assistant-41BDF5?logo=home-assistant&style=for-the-badge
 [repository-url]: https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fmusic-assistant%2Fhome-assistant-addon